elastx/elx-docs/content/en/docs/private-kubernetes/overview.md

 ### Persistent volumes

 Cross availability zone mounting of volumes is not supported.
-That is volumes can only be mounted by nodes in the same availability zone.
-Take this in to consideration with regards to high availability when ordering a cluster.
+Therefore, volumes can only be mounted by nodes in the same availability zone.

 ### Cluster subnet CIDR